MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bagkeysfunction.md

 ---
 title: bag_keys() - Azure Data Explorer
-description: Learn how to use the bag_keys() function to enumerate the root keys in a dynamic property-bag object. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
+description: Learn how to use the bag_keys() function to enumerate the root keys in a dynamic property bag object. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # bag_keys()

-Enumerates all the root keys in a dynamic property-bag object.
+Enumerates all the root keys in a dynamic property bag object.

 ## Syntax